 Many different gardens are to be found around the estate and exploration will be rewarded.
 There is a fern garden with the atmosphere of a tropical jungle to be found deep in the woods.
 The Poison Garden, adjacent to the battlements, contains an interesting and educational collection of deadly and dangerous plants from around the world.
 For more information visit: www.blarneycastle.ie.

 Fota Wildlife Park is one of Ireland's top ten visitor attractions and a perfect place to visit for people of all ages.
 Fota Wildlife Park is not like an ordinary zoo.
-Wherever possible the park has chosen animals that thrive in a free-range environment, which allows them to roam free, while mixed with other species and with us human visitors!
+Wherever possible the park has chosen animals that thrive in a free-range environment, which allows them to roam free, while mixing with other species and with us human visitors!
 These species are also able to adjust to the Irish Climate seamlessly.
 Fota Wildlife Park is one of Europe’s most progressive wildlife parks with over 90 species from five continents!
 Enjoy an explorative day at Ireland's Wildest Attraction.